quay/quay-operator/README.md

 ##### Database Configuration

+_Note: The use of databases that are managed as part of the `QuayEcosystem` are intended for development purposes.
+For production scenarios, it is recommended that database either reside off cluster or managed by a dedicated operator._

 Support is available to customize the configuration of the database backing Quay

 Underneath the _database_ property, the following options are available: